-Click below to view a list of the DGA's National Board of Directors, or to view a list and contact information for the DGA Staff.
+Click below to view a list of the DGA's National Board of Directors.

 The DGA's national committees are organized into Diversity Committees, which are dedicated to protect classes, Coordinating Committees, which deal with specific geographic regions, and Special Committees such as the Independent Directors Committee and the Special Projects Committee.

 The DGA membership is represented by six councils of elected officials.
 Councils are designated by their specific categories: Directors; Assistant Directors and Unit Production Managers; Associate Directors, Stage Managers and Production Associates; and by geographic area.

 The DGA staff is organized into these departments: Communications, Contracts, Credits, Government Affairs, Legal, Membership, Operations, Residuals, Reports Compliance, Signatories, and Special Projects.